rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ![2025-02-09_23-45_1](https://github.com/user-attachments/assets/5462067b-c924-40a5-985a-9c7ea6b26c75)

+This renaming was an attempt to make the file appear less suspicious.

 ---

 ## **Step 10: Identifying the Time of File Rename**
+Finally, we tracked the exact time when the file was renamed, as this information would help establish the timeline of the exfiltration attempt.

 ```kql
 DeviceFileEvents
 | where PreviousFileName contains "marketing_misc.zip"
 ```

-✅ **Timestamp of Evidence (UTC):**
+✅ **Timestamp of the File Rename:**
 `2025-02-05T08:57:32.2582822Z`

+This timestamp marks the time at which the files were potentially ready for exfiltration.

 ---

 ## **Conclusion**
-Bryce Montgomery attempted to exfiltrate sensitive corporate documents by:
+The investigation revealed that Bryce Montgomery attempted to exfiltrate sensitive corporate data using a series of covert methods:
-- Hiding them in stego images
-- Compressing them using `7z.exe`
-- Renaming and potentially exfiltrating them
+- **Data hiding:** Using steganography (`steghide.exe`) to hide sensitive files in image formats.
+- **File compression:** Compressing the hidden files into a zip archive to further obscure their content.
+- **File renaming:** Renaming the compressed file to make it less recognizable.

 ✅ **Final Submission URL:**
 ```